EdDataScienceEES/tutorial-JessHogg/index.md

 ### Interactive Graph
 [View the Interactive Graph](https://eddatascienceees.github.io/tutorial-JessHogg/Graphs/network_graph.html)

 Congratulations you have successfully completed the tutorial!
 You now have all the techniques and information you need to start incorporating igraph into your own data science projects.

+You now know:
+- Some of the key concepts used in igraph i.e vertex (node), link (edge)
+- Customise graph visualisation using differnt layouts and styles
+- Perform analysis measures like degree centrality, shortest path and community detection
+-

 If you would like to ask any questions (e.g. about the exercise) please contact me at s2421495@ed.ac.uk.
 Good luck!